Foaly/Foaly.github.io/_posts/2018-12-06-wifi-hearing.md

 In the information age we live in data is one of the basic buildings blocks.
 Even though it has become an integral part of our life, paces everything from motors to economies and surrounds us everyday there is no way for humans to sense data around you.
 Most data is sent via fibre optics or cables, but a big chunk is also transmitted through the air around us using radio waves.
-The spectrum is actually quiet full.
+The spectrum is actually quite full.
 For example the cell phone frequencies from GSM to 5G, bluetooth, wifi or amateur radio channels just to name a few are all used to send around data.
-Specfically internet data, which is what I was interested in, because its the type of data we most consciously access ourselfs.
+Specifically internet data, which is what I was interested in, because its the type of data we most consciously access ourselves.
+This let me to create a sense which enables you to experience the wifi around you.
 I went for wifi as it is widely used in our everyday life and a lot simpler than LTE or other mobile networks.
 Also cheap hardware is readily available.
 The materials for the whole project cost less than 50 Euros.